ahdee/StieglitzLab_Werner/README.md

 # CLL-1 as a cellular immunotherapy target in juvenile myelomonocytic leukemia

 # Description
-This repository contains a set of R scripts specifically designed for the data analysis performed in Werner et al. The repository provides a set of R scripts for analyzing and recreating all the figures pertaining to the publication.
+This repository contains a set of R scripts specifically designed for the data analysis performed in Werner et al. The repository provides a set of R scripts for analyzing and recreating figures pertaining to the publication.
 Please see the PMID below.

 * PMID: not available PMCID: not available DOI: not available